Protecting your baby is natural – and it’s the same for magpies. Here’s how to avoid their protective swoop.

-Just like us, they are using their body language – beak clapping, whooshing above your head and screeching – to warn other birds, animals and humans to keep away from their eggs or newly-hatched chicks.
+The ones that do are just using their body language – beak clapping, whooshing above your head and screeching – to warn other birds, animals and humans to keep away from their eggs or newly-hatched chicks.

 How to avoid getting swooped